 Acid site characterization was carried out for the calcined catalysts with Fourier transform infrared spectroscopy (FTIR), using pyridine as the probe molecule.
-A Thermo Scientific Nicolet iS10 spectrometer, equipped with an in situ transmission FTIR cell by Harrick Scientific Products Inc (customized from the HTC-3 model), a liquid-N2 cooled Mercury-Cadmium-Telluride (MCT) detector and HeNe laser was used for the measurements.
-The spectra range was 4000-650 cm-1 and a spectral resolution of 0.24 cm-1 was used.
+The measurements were carried out with a Thermo Scientific Nicolet iS10 spectrometer, which was equipped with an in situ transmission FTIR cell by Harrick Scientific Products Inc (customized from the HTC-3 model), a liquid-N2 cooled Mercury-Cadmium-Telluride (MCT) detector and a HeNe laser.
+A spectral range of 4000-650 cm-1 (0.24 cm-1 resolution) were used.

-The catalyst samples (25 mg) were pressed into self-supported pellets, 1.1 cm in diameter, with a hydraulic press.
-The samples were heated in vacuum to 90 °C with a 5 °C/min heating ramp, and maintained there for 30 min.
-Next, the temperature was elevated to 450 °C with a 20 °C/min ramp and kept there for 60 min.
-The temperature was then lowered to 170 °C and held for 10 min, after of which the spectra of the clean samples were recorded.
-Next, the samples were saturated with pyridine for 10 min, using an atmospheric saturator, which was followed by evacuation and a 15 min hold.
-After that, the spectra that were used to quantify the acidity were recorded.
+A hydraulic press was used to shape the samples of the calcined catalysts (25 mg) into self-supported pellets with a diameter of 1.1 cm.
+The samples were pretreated by heating in vacuum, first at 90 °C for 30 minutes (5 °C/min heating rate), and then at 450 °C for 60 minutes (20 °C/min heating rate).
+The samples were then cooled down to 170 °C and held for 10 min.
+Next, the spectra of the clean samples were collected.
+The samples were then saturated with pyridine for 10 min, using an atmospheric saturator.
+After the saturation, the samples were evacuated and held for 15 minutes.
+The spectra that were used to quantify the acidity were collected after the evacuation.

-The Omnic 9.11 software was used to subtract the background and the spectra of the clean sample from the pyridine-saturated sample.
-Peak integration and deconvolution were carried out with Omnic 9.11 and OriginPro.
-The concentration of Lewis and Brønsted acid sites was estimated from the peak areas and sample weight, using the relations presented by Emeis.
+The Omnic 9.11 software was used for data processing.
+The background and the spectra of the clean samples were subtracted from the spectra of the pyridine-saturated samples, and the peak areas were integrated.
+OriginPro was used to deconvolute the spectra.
+The peak areas and sample weights were used to estimate the concentration of Lewis and Brønsted acid sites, as described by Emeis.

 2.4 Catalytic Activity Tests.
-The catalytic activity tests were carried out in a 100 ml Hastelloy high-pressure batch reactor by Parr Instrument Company, which was equipped with a heated feed vessel.
+The catalytic activity tests were performed in a 100 ml Hastelloy high-pressure batch reactor by Parr Instrument Company.
 The experimental conditions were similar as in previous works by Verkama et al.

-A 20 mg catalyst sample was first dried in situ at 180 °C under 10 bar of $N_2$ for 60 min, and then reduced at 350 °C under 20 bar of $H_2$ for 60 min.
-The feed mixtures were prepared by dissolving 56.5 mg of n-hexadecanamide or 53.5 mg of 1-hexadecylamine to 31 ml of decalin under heating, targeting an initial nitrogen concentration of 100 ppm.
-A 1 ml zero-sample was taken for analysis, and the feed mixture was transferred to the heated feed vessel attached to the reactor.
+A 20 mg catalyst sample was first dried in situ for 60 min at 180 °C under 10 bar of $N_2$ , and then reduced for 60 min at 350 °C under 20 bar of $H_2$ .
+The feed mixtures were prepared by dissolving 56.5 mg of n-hexadecanamide or 53.5 mg of 1-hexadecylamine to 31 ml of decalin under heating.
+An initial nitrogen concentration of 100 ppm was targeted.
+A 1 ml zero-sample was collected for analysis, and the feed mixture was transferred to the heated feed vessel attached to the reactor.
 The reactor was heated to 300 °C, and the feed mixture was released to the reactor from the feed vessel.
-The rector was then pressurized to 80 bar $H_2$ , and stirring at 600 rpm was initiated, which marked the onset of the reaction time.
+The rector was then pressurized to 80 bar $H_2$ and stirring at 600 rpm was initiated.
 The reaction was quenched with ice and the stirring was stopped, once the reaction time (15-300 min) had elapsed.
-A reference reaction time of 60 min was used for the comparison of the catalysts and model compounds.
-The reactions with different reaction times were visualized as a function of batch residence time $\tau$ ( $g{cat}h/g{amide}$ ), as defined in Equation (1), to account for variations in the initial amounts of catalyst and reactant.
+A reference reaction time of 60 min was used to compare the catalysts and model compounds.
+The reactions with different reaction times were visualized as a function of batch residence time $\tau$ ( $g{cat}h/g{amide}$ ), as defined in Equation (1), to account for any differences in the amounts of catalyst and reactant.